rastersoft/terminus/README.md

 ## FAQ ##

 Q: I use Gnome-Shell and when I show the Quake terminal, it doesn't get the focus.
-A: Launch dconf-editor, and set *org.gnome.desktop.wm.preferences.disable-workarounds* to TRUE.
+A: Good question...
+I'm still trying to fix that.

 ## Contacting the author ##